-Shallow groundwater was encountered in all but one of the test boring locations during the drilling operations.
+Shallow groundwater was observed in all of the test borings performed on the South Tract.
 Our water level observations, in feet below ground surface (bgs), are summarized in Table 1.
 The test borings were backfilled shortly after completion of sampling activities therefore the observed groundwater levels should not be construed as static or equilibrium levels.
 Static levels may in fact be higher than our initial observations.